miBadger/miBadger.Router/docs/Router.md

 use miBadger\Router\Router;

 /**
- * Construct a Router object with the given routers.
+ * Construct a Router object with the given base path.
  */
 $router = new Router($basePath = '');